VOLUNTEER OPPORTUNITY FOR HIGH SCHOOL TEENS AND ADULTS …

 Skills and resources required: Good cooks!
 (Soup recipes and thermal containers are provided).
 Ability to drive the Saint Anne van to the city with the volunteers and food, willingness to brave sometimes inclement weather and cold to serve those who otherwise may not get a hot meal, a warm heart and caring approach to those who will be served, and the ability to keep an eye on six teens to make sure they are safe and secure.

-Length of Term/Expectations: Soup suppers happen twice monthly, on Tuesdays and Wednesdays.
-The group meets at Saint Anne at 4:45 p.m. to travel to the city and stays until the food is gone (usually returning to Barrington by 9:30 p.m.).
-Soup and food donations should arrive at Saint Anne by 4:30 p.m.
+Length of Term/Expectations: Soup suppers happen 10 evenings during the fall and winter months, on Wednesdays.
+The group meets at Saint Anne at 4:15 p.m. to travel to the city and stays until the food is gone (usually returning to Barrington by 9:15 p.m.).
+Soup and food donations should arrive at Saint Anne by 4:00 p.m.

 Please note that all adult volunteers who are working with children are required to fulfill all Protecting God’s Children components including attending a safe environment program (VIRTUS).

 2019-20 SOUP SUPPERS Interest Form-For both student and adult volunteers

 2019-20 SOUP SUPPERS Parental/Guardian Permission Form-For student volunteers

 Adult Health and Emergency Contact Information Form-For adult volunteers